Improved Upper Bounds for the Directed Flow-Cut Gap: Introduction

 Following some initial work on this problem, e.g.~\cite{HR06}, it was proved by Agarwal, Alon, and Charikar \cite{AAC07} that in the setting of general directed graphs, this gap is the same as the flow-cut gap up to $O(\log n)$ factors.
 Their reduction preserves edge weights, and hence we have: \begin{mdframed}[backgroundcolor=green!10] \begin{corollary} The sparsest cut gap is at most $\min\left\{\Ohat(n^{1/3}), \Ohat(W^{1/2})\right\}$. \end{corollary} \end{mdframed}

 \paragraph{(Weak) Low-Diameter Decompositions.}

-A \emph{(weak) low-diameter decomposition} (LDD) is a randomized algorithm that takes on input an edge-weighted graph $G = (V, E, w)$ and a parameter $\Delta$, and returns a cut $X \subseteq E$ with the following properties: \begin{itemize} \item Every pair of nodes with $\dist_w(s, t) \ge \Delta$ is cut by $X$ (deterministically),\footnote{A \emph{strong} LDD instead requires $\dist_{G \setminus X}(s, t) \ge \Delta$.} and \item For any edge $e \in E$, the probability that $e \in X$ is at most $\frac{w(e)}{\Delta} \cdot \texttt{LOSS}$, for some hopefully-small expression \texttt{LOSS}.\footnote{Some LDDs allow an additional $+\frac{1}{\poly(n)}$ term in the edge-cut probability, where algorithmic applications can tolerate it.
+A \emph{(weak) low-diameter decomposition} (LDD), also sometimes called a \emph{random quasipartition} \cite{MSS18, AF26}, is a randomized algorithm that takes on input an edge-weighted graph $G = (V, E, w)$ and a parameter $\Delta$, and returns a cut $X \subseteq E$ with the following properties: \begin{itemize} \item Every pair of nodes with $\dist_w(s, t) \ge \Delta$ is cut by $X$ (deterministically),\footnote{A \emph{strong} LDD instead requires $\dist_{G \setminus X}(s, t) \ge \Delta$.} and \item For any edge $e \in E$, the probability that $e \in X$ is at most $\frac{w(e)}{\Delta} \cdot \texttt{LOSS}$, for some hopefully-small expression \texttt{LOSS}.\footnote{Some LDDs allow an additional $+\frac{1}{\poly(n)}$ term in the edge-cut probability, where algorithmic applications can tolerate it.
 We will not consider such a term in our discussion.} \end{itemize}

 LDDs are a basic tool in graph algorithms with applications to metric embeddings, approximation algorithms, and shortest path computation (e.g., \cite{Bartal96, FRT03, HHWZ25, BFHL25, BCF23, BNW25}).
 They are also a natural \emph{strengthening} of the flow-cut gap.
 To see this: by rescaling edge weights, we may assume without loss of generality that $\Delta=1$, and so the first property states that the weights $w$ form a fractional cut for the node pairs that we wish to separate.
-Applying linearity of expectation, the second property implies that in expectation, the size (or cost) of the cut nodes $X$ is at most $\texttt{LOSS}$ times that of the fractional cut $w$.
+Applying linearity of expectation, the second property implies that in expectation, the size (or cost) of the cut $X$ is at most $\texttt{LOSS}$ times that of the fractional cut $w$.
 Thus, it implies \texttt{LOSS} as a bound on the flow-cut gap.

-The converse reduction was recently shown by Bringmann, Fischer, Haeupler, and Latypov \cite{BFHL25},\footnote{See Lemma 2.2 in \cite{BFHL25} for details.
-The lemma is phrased in slightly different terms -- e.g., it is stated for edge rather than vertex cuts, and for ``roundtrip'' LDDs -- but the proof generalizes immediately to our setting(s).} and thus we have:
+Recently, Bringmann, Fischer, Haeupler, and Latypov \cite{BFHL25} (Lemma 2.2) showed that the multiplicative weights update method can be used to show the \emph{converse} reduction: bounds on the flow-cut gap imply bounds on weak LDDs.
+Although the focus of \cite{BFHL25} is on edge cuts and roundtrip distance, their proof generalizes directly to our setting, implying:

 \begin{mdframed}[backgroundcolor=green!10] \begin{corollary} Every $n$-node directed graph $G = (V, E, w)$ has a weak LDD with parameter $\texttt{LOSS} \le \min\left\{\Ohat(n^{1/3}), \Ohat(W^{1/2})\right\}$. \end{corollary} \end{mdframed}